What Has Been Said at the Landmark ICJ Climate Hearings? | LatestLY

 Youth climate activist Cynthia Houniuhi from the Solomon Islands in Oceania told the ICJ judges that major polluting nations need to be held accountable "to help us course correct and renew hope in humanity's ability to address the greatest challenge of our time."

-Despite calls to articulate a legal opinion that confirms a state's duty to act on climate change, large fossil fuel producing nations such as the US questioned the court's jurisdiction.
+Despite calls to articulate a legal opinion that confirms a state's duty to act on climate change, large fossil fuel-producing nations such as the United States questioned the court's jurisdiction.

-Margaret L. Taylor, legal adviser at the State Department in the US, said any "legal obligations relating to climate change mitigation" that is identified by the court should come through existing United Nations climate treaties, primarily the 2015 Paris Agreement.
+Margaret L. Taylor, legal adviser at the US State Department, said any "legal obligations relating to climate change mitigation" that is identified by the court should come through existing UN climate treaties, primarily the 2015 Paris Agreement.

-Speaking at The Hague, Taylor said the US — the world's largest historic emitter of greenhouse gases — wanted the court to only judge in a way that "preserves and promotes the centrality" of existing treaties.
+Speaking at The Hague, Taylor said the United States — the world's largest historic emitter of greenhouse gases — wanted the court to only judge in a way that "preserves and promotes the centrality" of existing treaties.

-The UN had requested that the ICJ outline any legal consequences for states that damage the climate.
+The United Nations had requested that the ICJ outline any legal consequences for states that damage the climate.
 But the US played down the court's authority to enforce climate compensation claims on large emitters, for example.

-The international judiciary should not weigh on whether states have "violated obligations" in the past regarding climate policy, said Taylor.
-"Nor would it be appropriate," she added, for the court to decide if states have a "responsibility for reparations."
+Taylor said the ICJ should not weigh whether countries have "violated obligations" in the past regarding climate policy.
+"Nor would it be appropriate," she said, for the court to decide whether states have a "responsibility for reparations."

-Vishal Prasad, director of the Pacific Islands Students Fighting Climate Change, said the US was seeking to "evade its responsibilities as one of the world's largest polluters," and had a "blatant disregard for the pressing urgency of the climate crisis."
+Vishal Prasad, director of the Pacific Islands Students Fighting Climate Change, said the United States was seeking to "evade its responsibilities as one of the world's largest polluters," and had a "blatant disregard for the pressing urgency of the climate crisis."

-"The US is content with its business-as-usual approach and has taken every possible measure to shirk its historical responsibility, disregard human rights, and reject climate justice," he added.
+"The US is content with its business-as-usual approach and has taken every possible measure to shirk its historical responsibility, disregard human rights, and reject climate justice," he said.

-On the first day of hearings, Saudi Arabia, like the US, urged the court to be cautious in its legal opinion, arguing that UN treaties on climate change already provided a comprehensive blueprint for state climate action.
+On the first day of hearings, Saudi Arabia, like the United States, urged the court to be cautious in its legal opinion, arguing that UN treaties on climate change already provided a comprehensive blueprint for state climate action.

-Ralph Regenvanu of Vanuatu expressed disappointment at efforts to limit ICJ jurisdiction on climate under the guise of maintaining current accords.
+Ralph Regenvanu of Vanuatu expressed disappointment at efforts to limit the ICJ's jurisdiction on climate under the guise of maintaining current accords.

 "These treaties are essential, but they cannot be a veil for inaction or a substitute for legal accountability," the special envoy said.
 "There needs to be an accounting for the failure to curb emissions and the climate change impacts."